As an Amazon Associate I earn from qualifying purchases.

 Long story short, we failed.
 Despite the number of overweight people in the US today, you will still be hard-pressed to find any sort of heavy-duty patio furniture at a local store.
 So we took to the online world, read thousands of reviews (literally), asked manufacturers about materials and weight capacities, and ended up with just a handful of choices left.
 Here are the few that made the cut:

-The Best Plus Size Patio Furniture: 3 Options
+The Best Plus Size Patio Furniture: 3 Heavy Duty Options

 1. Sophia & William – The Best Plus Size Outdoor Furniture Set

-Sophia & William and tons of experience creating heavy-duty patio furniture.
+Sophia & William have tons of experience creating heavy-duty patio furniture.
 In fact, if you’ve purchased patio furniture from Overstock, Wayfair, or Amazon, it’s likely that you’ve had one of their sets.

 All of this experience adds up to the creation of beautiful sets that are not only functional but typically have a high weight capacity.